-These guidelines for the risk assessment of genetically modified animals published by EFSA in 2013 already contained considerations on horizontal gene transfer through gene drive systems in the section on insects.
-Since 2013, several scientific bodies had been looking at the risk assessment of synthetic biology applications and had seen a need for action with regard to gene drives.
-The scientific committee of the French High Council for Biotechnology (Haut Conseil des Biotechnologies, HCB) concluded in a May 2017 opinion that the risk assessment criteria of Directive 2001/18 were applicable to gene drive organisms.
-However, it noted that GDO introduce new elements and objectives that require adaptation of the existing risk assessment.
+At the time this publication went to press, no genetically modified animals or products derived from them had been approved for marketing in the EU.
+Neither have there been any applications for approval.
+Nevertheless, guidelines for the risk assessment of genetically modified animals exist as an aid for future applications.
+These guidelines for the risk assessment of genetically modified animals published by EFSA in 2013 already contained considerations on horizontal gene transfer through gene drive systems in the section on insects.131 Since 2013, several scientific bodies had been looking at the risk assessment of synthetic biology applications and had seen a need for action with regard to gene drives.132 The scientific committee of the French High Council for Biotechnology (Haut Conseil des Biotechnologies, HCB) concluded in a May 2017 opinion that the risk assessment criteria of Directive 2001/18 were applicable to gene drive organisms.
+However, it noted that GDO introduce new elements and objectives that require adaptation of the existing risk assessment.133

 In June 2018, the European Commission mandated the EFSA to consider whether existing guidance on the risk assessment of GM animals was sufficient to identify potential new risks to the environment, human and animal health, or whether it needed to be adapted.
 However, this did not include a mandate to develop new guidelines for the risk assessment of GDO.
-Nonetheless, the technical and scientific expertise on GDO risk assessment developed through this mandate is intended to inform the consideration of guidelines for the risk assessment of gene drive organisms under the Convention on Biological Diversity and its Cartagena Protocol on Biosafety.
-134
+Nonetheless, the technical and scientific expertise on GDO risk assessment developed through this mandate is intended to inform the consideration of guidelines for the risk assessment of gene drive organisms under the Convention on Biological Diversity and its Cartagena Protocol on Biosafety.134

-In May 2019, EFSA organized a stakeholder workshop to discuss this topic.
-135 The final report was presented in November 2020.
-136 The composition of the scientific working group, which had been commissioned to draft the report however., has been criticized for being biased.
-137 According to research by the Brussels-based non-governmental organization Corporate Europe Observatory (CEO), all six members of the working group have conflicts of interest related to the development of GDO, as they work in companies or research groups whose activities fall under the EFSA's remit.
-Three of the experts have financial ties to organizations developing gene drives, including Target Malaria and the U.S. military agency DARPA.
-138

-Recommendation: Strengthen the precautionary principle in the risk assessment of genetically modified organisms in the EU through exclusion criteria.
+In May 2019, EFSA organized a stakeholder workshop to discuss this topic.135 The final report was presented in November 2020.136 The composition of the scientific working group, which had been commissioned to draft the report however,, has been criticized for being biased.137 According to research by the Brussels-based non-governmental organization Corporate Europe Observatory (CEO), all six members of the working group have conflicts of interest related to the development of GDO, as they work in companies or research groups whose activities fall under the EFSA's remit.
+Three of the experts have financial ties to organizations developing gene drives, including Target Malaria and the U.S. military agency DARPA.138 Recommendation: Strengthen the precautionary principle in the risk assessment of genetically modified organisms in the EU through cut-off criteria.